 The Indian mongoose is a non-native species in Hawaii.
 It was introduced to the archipelago in 1883 from India to control the rat population in the sugar plantations of Hawaii.
 The mongoose population soon grew rapidly and today is widespread across Hawaii.
 They are weasel-like creatures with a length of about 26 inches, a tail as long as its brownish body, a pointed nose, and rounded ears.
 The introduction of the mongoose to Hawaii was a big mistake since the animal heavily predated on the ground-nesting birds, bird hatchlings, eggs, and endangered turtles of the island.
 Large populations of the Hawaiian crow, Hawaiian goose, and other endemic birds of the archipelago have been lost due to predation by the Indian mongoose.

 8. Axis Deer And Mule Deer

 The axis deer or chital, native to the Indian subcontinent, are well-known for their spotted coat, docile nature, and graceful gait.
-Thus, this deer species has always been in high demand in countries across the world.
+This deer species has always been in high demand in countries across the world.
 Though not native to Hawaii, this species also finds its place in our list of “What Animals Live In Hawaii?”
-This deer was first introduced in Hawaii when Hong Kong gifted King Kamehameha V, the ruler of the Kingdom of Hawaii (1863 to 1872).
+This deer was first introduced in Hawaii when Hong Kong gifted one to King Kamehameha V, the ruler of the Kingdom of Hawaii (1863 to 1872).
 Today, the Hawaiian island of Lanai houses a large population of the axis deer.